 - Form 23AC-XBRL: This form is required to file Balance Sheet in XBRL format

-- Form 20B : This form in required to file Annual Return by Companies that holds share capital
+- Form 20B: This form is required to file Annual Return by Companies that hold share capital

 - Form 66: This form is required to file Compliance Certificate for Companies that have paid capital of Rs.
 10 lakh – Rs.
 5 crore

-- Form 21 A : This form is required to file Annual Return by Companies that not holds any share capital
+- Form 21 A: This form is required to file Annual Return by Companies that do not hold any share capital

-- Form AOC4- CFS: This form is required to file statement that contains salient features of consolidated financial statement of a group
+- Form AOC4- CFS: This form is required to file a statement that contains salient features of the consolidated financial statement of a group

-- Form AOC4-XBRL: This form is required to file financial statement and other documents in XBRL format
+- Form AOC4-XBRL: This form is required to file financial statements and other documents in XBRL format

-- Form MGT-7: This form is required to file Annual Return by all Companies
+- Form MGT-7: This form is required to file Annual Returns by all Companies

-Filing annual returns for the company is made easy by e-filing process.
-Here is the procedure to file the annual return, just have a glance:
+Filing annual returns for the company is made easy by the e-filing process.
+Here is the procedure to file the annual return online, just have a glance:

-- Visit MCA website www.mca.gov.in, click MCA services menu and select E-filing from the menu and click Company Forms to download.
+- Visit the MCA website www.mca.gov.in, click the MCA services menu and select E-filing from the menu and click Company Forms to download.
 Download the AOC-4 and MGT-7 forms.

-- Select the E-forms which applicable of your company, fill all the needed details and attach pdf or XML documents according to requirements, attach Digital Signature of the Director and the professional who is in-charge currently.
+- Select the E-forms applicable to your company, fill in all the needed details, and attach pdf or XML documents according to requirements, attach the Digital Signature of the Director and the professional who is in charge currently.

-- By this way, register your company on MCA portal as a Business User.
-After this procedure, you will become the registered user on MCA and you can login with your ID and password.
+- In this way, register your company on the MCA portal as a Business User.
+After this procedure, you will become a registered user on MCA and you can log in with your ID and password.

-- Now to file your company’s annual return, by logging into the website.
-Upload all needed E-forms and signed form from anywhere using internet.
+- Now file your company’s annual return, by logging into the website.
+Upload all needed E-forms and signed forms from anywhere using the internet.

 - After uploading all the documents or E-forms, the system will generate a Service Request Number (SRN) automatically and also provide options for payment.
 There are two options for payments

-- Pay using debit/credit card or internet banking and save the payment challan for further reference
+- Pay using a debit/credit card or internet banking and save the payment challan for further reference

 - Pay Later and save the challan generated, here you have to pay the due time

-- After completing the process, you can track the status of transaction from anywhere using SRN under MCA services menu.
+- After completing the process, you can track the status of transactions from anywhere using SRN under the MCA services menu.